Collaborate with coworkers

 When you choose to create a new content item in a different environment, the assets won't be added to that environment.
 You should add the asset in the duplicated content item manually.

 Update content item

-You can also choose the update the content item that triggers the automation.
-Use this automation, for example, to automatically assign a content item when the status is set to 'review'.
+You can also choose to update the content item when the automation triggers.
+Use this automation, for example, to automatically assign a content item when the stage is set to Review.

 Delete content item

-The third option is to delete the content item that triggers the automation.
+The third option is to delete the content item when the automation triggers.
 This can be useful if you want to delete a content item after it has expired.

 4. Test your automation